When to

 Complex Manual tasks.

-· Checking for database locks
+Checking for database locks

-· killing runaway processes
+killing runaway processes

-These tasks may evolve into repeated tasks
+These tasks may evolve into

 Special Tasks

-These are tasks which would not be possible without a programming
+are tasks which would not be possible without a programming

 Language.

-· Storing OS Information into database.
+Storing OS Information into database.

-· High Frequency monitoring(several times a day or more)
+High Frequency monitoring(several times a day or

-Before You Start Scripting
+You Start Scripting

-You will find shell scripting an iterative process, but it is best to have a good
+You will find shell scripting an iterative process, but it is best to

 idea of your goals when you start.